 UNMC Omaha – Main Campus

 Nearly 10,000 students, employees, staff and faculty are located in the area of 10 square blocks that make up the campus.
 This area includes classrooms, labs, outpatient care, the Lied Transplant Center, Munroe-Meyer Institute and other university facilities, including the new Stanley M. Truhlsen Eye Institute and the future site of the Fred & Pamela Buffett Cancer Institute.
 Two hospital towers – University Tower and Clarkson Tower– also are located on campus.
-They are operated by our primary clinical partner, The Nebraska Medical Center.
+They are operated by our primary clinical partner, Nebraska Medicine.

 The Lincoln division of the UNMC College of Nursing is located on the University of Nebraska-Lincoln Main Campus, in Commerce Court.
 The College of Dentistry is located on East Campus.